JohnWright1/dnd/content/Sessions/Session 2.md

 Soon after they had their first encounter with the young white dragon.
 After the dragon dispatched one of the horses they were able to push the dragon away, making it clear to the dragon that they weren’t going to be an easy meal he lost interest.

-En route to the ranch they encountered a cow which they were able to coax into following them to the ranch.
+Enroute to the ranch they encountered a cow which they were able to coax into following them to the ranch.

 Once they arrived at the ranch they were surrounded by the atrocities that the orcs had committed with several of the farmhands corpses burning inside a destroyed stables.